runebaas/switzerlan-rules/rules/tournaments/osu.md

 The roll winner chooses the pick order, and the roll loser the ban order.

 #### Picks

+Double picks are **NOT** allowed, meaning you cannot pick 2 maps from the same modpool in a row.
+For example, this is not allowed:

+HD1 -> Opponent's pick -> HD3

+The freemod pool is exempt from this rule.

-In this tournament iteration, players will have the option to force a mod onto the freemod mappool for the whole lobby.
+Players will also have the option to force a mod onto the freemod pool for the whole lobby.
 This may be any of the following mods: nomod, hidden, hardrock, provided that they are not disallowed according to the mappool sheet.
 The amount of forced mod picks per player is as follows:

 | Round        | Forcemod Picks|
 |--------------|---------------|